Griffon Bruxellois Info & Griffon Bruxellois Breeders

 How much space and exercise does a Griffon need?

-Care: The Griffon is a short nosed breed.
-This means that they feel the heat and should never be exercised in hot weather.
+Like all flat-faced breeds they should never be exercised in hot weather.
 It is important that they always have somewhere cool in summer with plenty of water so that they do not overheat.
 If the weather is cool they are active little dogs and can be walked for several kilometres easily if conditioned for it.

 Griffon Bruxellois and Grooming